Telex from Cuba: Reception

-The novel received positive reviews upon its release.
 A review for The New York Times called the style of the novel "sure and sharp, studded with illuminating images."
 The Guardian dubbed it "an epic and enjoyable look at wealth tainted by loss in expatriate Cuba."
+In a starred review, Kirkus Reviews called the novel "Soundly researched and gorgeously written, the creative story also serves as a history lesson.
+An imaginative work that brings Cuban-American history to life."

 Adaptation

 Paramount Television and Anonymous Content are producing a series based on the novel.
 The adaptation is by Phyllis Nagy and she will serve as showrunner and executive producer.
 Rosalie Swedlin and Adam Shulman of Anonymous Content are also executive producing the series.